JakeCRichards/Chartbusters/README.md

 - JavaScript

 ## **Testing**

-The website was thoroughly tested before completion.
+The website underwent comprehensive testing to ensure its functionality and accessibility:

-- Manual code review to find bugs
+- **Manual Code Review:** Conducted to identify and fix bugs, and to ensure accessibility requirements such as alt text on images are met.
-- Manual code review to check accessability requirements eg. alt text on images
+- **W3C Validation:** The site was checked using the W3C HTML and CSS validators to ensure compliance with web standards.
-- Check site with W3S HTML/CSS validator
+- **Link Testing:** Verified that all links work correctly and that external links open in a new tab.
-- All links work and external links open in a new tab
+- **Local Testing:** Manually tested the site locally for rendering issues, image loading, navigation links, responsiveness at different breakpoints, and checked the console for errors using developer tools.
-- Manually test site locally. for example, rendering issues, images loading, navigation links, scale at breakpoints, check console for errors in dev tools, etc.
+- **Hosted Site Testing:** Manually tested the deployed site to ensure it functions as expected.
-- Manually test hosted site
+- **Lighthouse Testing:** Used Dev Tools Lighthouse to assess performance, accessibility, best practices, and SEO.

-- Testing with Dev Tools Lighthouse
+These steps ensured a robust and user-friendly final product.

 ### **Code Validation**